seatgeek/hashi-helper/README.md

 ## vault

-`vault-local-list`: Print a list of local secrets from `conf.d/`
+`vault-local-list-secrets`: Print a list of local secrets from `conf.d/`

-`vault-local-write`: Write remote Vault secrets to local disk in `conf.d/`
+`vault-local-write-secrets`: Write remote Vault secrets to local disk in `conf.d/`

-`vault-remote-list`: Print a list of remote secrets.
+`vault-remote-list-secrets`: Print a list of remote secrets.
 Add `--detailed` / `DETAILED` to show the secret data, other than just a list of keys

-`vault-remote-write`: Write local secrets to remote Vault instance
+`vault-remote-write-secrets`: Write local secrets to remote Vault instance

-`vault-remote-clean`: Delete remote Vault secrets not in the local catalog
+`vault-remote-write-policies`: Write a Vault read-only policy for each env + application combo that exist in `conf.d`